“There is no more lovely, friendly, and charming relationship, communion, or company than a good marriage.”

 Finding an Officiant

-Our senior minister, Rev. John Gibbons, and our parish minister, Rev. Annie Gonzalez Milliken, are available for officiating at weddings as their schedules permit, for both members and non-members.
+Our Interim Minister, Rev. Wendy Bell, and our Minister of Faith Development, Rev. Annie Gonzalez, are available for officiating at weddings as their schedules permit, for both members and non-members.
 If they are not available, we can suggest names of other officiants who have previously performed weddings at First Parish in Bedford.
 Unfortunately, we cannot guarantee an available officiant—although we will make every effort to assist you.
-If you are using our church, but have an officiant other than one of our ministers, that officiant must receive permission from Rev. Gibbons to perform the ceremony.
-All couples must arrange for a prenuptial conversation with Rev. Gibbons or Rev. Gonzalez Milliken.
+If you are using our church, but have an officiant other than one of our ministers, that officiant must receive permission from Rev. Bell to perform the ceremony.
+All couples must arrange for a prenuptial conversation with Rev. Bell or Rev. Gonzalez.
 You may call the Church Office to schedule this (at least one month in advance of the wedding day).

 Please note that if the officiant is an out-of-state member of the clergy, he or she must obtain a Certificate of Authorization from the Public Records Division of the Secretary of the Commonwealth prior to the ceremony.
 It is recommended that such an application be made well in advance of the wedding date.
 For more information, contact them at (617) 727-2836.